Hector Guimard: Late villas

 In the early years of the 20th century, Guimard's popularity diminished and his earlier frenetic pace of production slowed down.
-His works shown at the 1903 Paris Exposition of residential architecture did not attract the attention of the Castel Beranger and other earlier work.
+His works shown at the 1903 Paris Exposition of residential architecture did not attract the attention of the Castel Béranger and other earlier work.
 He was supported largely by one wealthy client, Léon Nozal, and his friends.
 His works for this group included the La Sapiniere, a small beach house at Hermanville-sur-Mer, near his earlier La Bluette house; La Surprise, a villa at Cabourg; and the Castel Val at Auvers-sur-Oise.
-In Paris he constructed the Hotel Nozal on Rue Ranelagh for his friend; the Hotel Jassadé for Louis Jassadé on Avenue de Versailles; and the palatial Castel d'Orgeval, which was the centrepiece of a new residential development at Villemoisson-sur-Orge in the Paris suburbs.
+In Paris he constructed the Hôtel Nozal on Rue Ranelagh for his friend; the Hôtel Jassadé for Louis Jassadé on Avenue de Versailles; and the palatial Castel d'Orgeval, which was the centrepiece of a new residential development at Villemoisson-sur-Orge in the Paris suburbs.